- Slow, deep breathing can help relax your body and mind. The 4-7-8 breathing method is one simple technique to try.

 6. Trick your brain

 Do you know how sometimes when you try to do something, your stubborn brain backfires and does the opposite?
 Turns out, the principle of paradoxical intention (similar to reverse psychology, without the deception) might be useful for sleep as well.

 A Scottish study found that the clinical use of paradoxical intention (that is, purposely not trying to fall asleep while lying in bed) resulted in reduced sleep effort and anxiety for insomniacs compared to doing nothing.
-Likewise, a separate study found that high intention to fall asleep actually resulted in worse sleep quality.
+Likewise, a separate found that high intention to fall asleep actually resulted in worse sleep quality.

 Instead of thinking about trying to go to sleep, tell yourself that you’re trying to stay awake for a few minutes.
 If a dark, quiet bedroom makes your mind run, you can also try listening to an audiobook or podcast on low volume, or visualize relaxing activities in your mind, to take the focus off sleep itself.

 7. Daydream with purpose

-For many people who struggle with falling asleep, rumination or unwanted thoughts can play a big role.
+For many people who struggle with falling asleep, or unwanted thoughts can play a big role.
 Instead of drifting off peacefully, your mind slogs through the day’s events, embarrassing moments from years past, or tomorrow’s to-do list.

 One way to break the rumination cycle or disperse unwanted thoughts before bed is to practice visualization or imagery, similar to daydreaming.
 There are a few ways to do this:

 - Simply visualize a calming scene in your mind, imagining and exploring it in detail — it could be a serene beach, calm forest, or anywhere else.

 - Alternatively, you might visualize yourself doing something positive but repetitive, such as shooting free throws.

 It may sound hippy-dippy, but if you focus on it effectively, daydreaming about relaxing scenes can really help ease your mind.
 During visualization, know that it’s OK if your mind wanders.
 Simply return your focus to the scene, gently and without judgment.
 Try out different methods and audio tracks to see what works best for you.
 Visualization can also be a helpful mid-day stress reliever to keep in mind.